melissamonk-NOAA/Vermilion_2021/doc/north.md

 This assessment treats populations north and south of Point Conception as separate, but there is likely larval or juvenile dispersal, and potentially some adult movement, among these areas.
 Dispersal and movement rates are not well known.

 The primary fishery-independent survey for West Coast groundfish, the NWC WCGBTS, does not sample rocky habitats where most vermilion rockfish are found, and thus does not provide a robust index of abundance.
-An alternative survey, the CCFRP hook and line survey, provides a good signal for vermilion rockfish, including relative abundance and demographic structure in marine protected areas, but has a limited depth distribution and thus only reflects abundance of smaller, younger individuals.
-Increasing spatial management will continue to have impacts on the robustness of fishery-dependent abundance and demographic data to inform assessment models.
+An alternative survey, the CCFRP hook and line survey, provides a good signal for vermilion rockfish, including relative abundance and demographic structure in

 In addition to not including data from closed areas, many of the fishery dependent indices are noisy, and some are not particularly well fit, such as the rec PR index.